 - able to remain calm when traffic is bad or a passenger is difficult

-- able to handle money
+- able to handle money and card transactions

 - aware of the local area and have a good sense of direction.